 Students

-Since 1989, Lydia Artymiw has been on the faculty of the University of Minnesota School of Music in Minneapolis, which honored her with the “Dean’s Medal” for Outstanding Professor in 2000 and with the Distinguished McKnight Professorship in 2001.
-She was the first performing artist at the University of Minnesota to receive both of these awards.
-Artymiw’s studio (with 32 doctoral graduates) is one of the most prolific and successful at the University of Minnesota, and her students have attained international careers as performers and professors at universities and colleges throughout the US, Canada, and Asia.
+Artymiw’s studio (with 48 DMA graduates, 20 MM graduates, and 9 BM graduates) is one of the most prolific and successful at the University of Minnesota, and her students have attained international careers as performers and professors at universities and colleges throughout the US, Canada, and Asia.
 Two of Lydia Artymiw’s former students have been First Prize winners of the WAMSO Minnesota Orchestra Competition: Wonny Song in 2001 (who also won the Grand Award) and Andrew Staupe in 2006.
-Wonny Song and Andrew Staupe were invited to perform with the Minnesota Orchestra after winning the WAMSO, and both were re-engaged for subscription series concerts with the Minnesota Orchestra in subsequent seasons.
-The Minnesota Orchestra has invited Andrew Staupe and Lydia Artymiw to perform the Mozart Concerto for Two Pianos under the direction of Osmo Vanska at Orchestra Hall, Minneapolis on Jan.
-12 and Jan.
-14, 2011.
+Song and Staupe were invited to perform with the Minnesota Orchestra after winning the WAMSO, and both were re-engaged for subscription series concerts with the Minnesota Orchestra in subsequent seasons.
+The Minnesota Orchestra invited Andrew Staupe and Lydia Artymiw to perform the Mozart Concerto for Two Pianos, K. 365 under the direction of Osmo Vänskä at Orchestra Hall, Minneapolis in January 2011.
+In January 2015, Artymiw’s PSEO student at the University of Minnesota, Zhen Tu, was the First and Grand Prize winner of the Minnesota Orchestra’s YPSCA Competition, resulting in eight Children’s Concerts performances with the Minnesota Orchestra at Orchestra Hall.

 See what students have said about Lydia: Student Testimonials